alexchao/alexchao.github.io/content/posts/how-i-became-conversational-in-chinese.md

 A proper learning environment is one where you are forced to use your emerging skills without recourse to familiar crutches.
 To this end, Taiwan is a society where most people would prefer not to speak English if they can avoid it (as compared to other cosmpolitan hubs in Asia, like Hong Kong or Singapore), and choosing to live there was the obvious first step towards ensuring that my daily interactions involved utterances in Chinese.

 However, it is not uncommon to encounter expats in Taiwan who have lived there for years and yet who can't complete a sentence in Chinese, as obvious evidence that physical presence is insufficient unless you engage with the society around you.
 Furthermore, the most fruitful contact points with local society require injecting yourself into pockets of the social fabric where non-native speakers are less likely to tread, but where a language-agnostic shared interest serves as a medium for facilitating communication across the language barrier.
 For me, these were the symphonic band and symphony orchestra at the university where I studied.
-The deep familiarity I possessed with music, music theory, and how rehearsals are typically run situated my mind in a context that was fitfully primed to infer the meaning of words and phrases I had never heard before.
+My familiarity with music theory, rehearsal etiquette and protocol, and general musicianship situated my mind in a context that was primed to infer the meaning of words and phrases I had never heard before.

 # Getting Things Wrong